namiwang/namiwang.github.io/about.md

 I write different kinds of code.
 You can find me as [@nami_m_wang](https://twitter.com/nami_m_wang) on twitter and [@namiwang](https://github.com/namiwang) on github.

-I did some competitive programming as a teenager (attended NOI 08', 09' in China), and now I work as an indie developer.
+I did some competitive programming as a teenager (attended NOI '08, '09 in China), and now I work as an indie developer.
+I've been working on mobile/pc games, compilers, and regular full-stack web developments.

 # major side-projects